-All dogs having wide nostrils and short heads are prone to developing this disease.
-In this condition, the dog’s soft palate gets enlarged, as a result of which he could have problems in breathing.
+All dogs, that have wide nostrils and short heads, are prone to developing this disease.
+In this condition, the dog’s soft palate gets enlarged, as a result of which he could have problems while breathing.

-Even on breathing heavily and forcefully, the airway of the dog may collapse in an instant.
-The only treatment to cure this condition permanently is surgery to either shorten the elongated soft palate or widen the nostrils so he could breathe easily.
+Even when breathing heavily and forcefully, the airway of the dog may collapse in an instant.
+The only treatment to cure this condition permanently is surgery to either shorten the elongated soft palate or widen the nostrils so he can breathe easily.

 Intervertebral Disc Disease (IVDD):